 One of your care team’s top priorities is to place you on a waiting list for a new liver as quickly as possible.
 To do this, Rush has a comprehensive liver transplant clinic.
-At the clinic, you will undergo a thorough liver transplant evaluation to determine if you are a good candidate for transplant.
+At the clinic, you will undergo a thorough liver transplant evaluation to determine if you are a good candidate for a transplant.

 During your evaluation you’ll have the following tests: